-Copasure is an intra ruminal capsule for cattle (or deer) providing slow release supplementation of copper in the form of copper oxide needles for up to 6 months.
+Copasure is an intra ruminal capsule for cattle, sheep or deer providing slow release supplementation of copper in the form of copper oxide needles for up to 6 months.
 Copasure is available in; 25g, 12.5g, 4g and 2g bolus.

 Long lasting copper as copper oxide needles for ruminants